-- EDU 200 Introduction to Urban Education and Reflective Teaching

-- EDU 203 Multicultural Education
+- EDU 200 Introduction to Urban Education and Reflective Teaching - EDU 203 Multicultural Education

-- Approved 4-credit ETHS course

 Professional Education Courses (24 credits)

 The following courses are open to students who are admitted to the School.
 Students must complete field experiences in an urban middle school and an urban high school while completing the following Professional Education courses, but prior to doing their student teaching.